Installation¶

 Now you’re ready to run your first Toil workflow!

-(If you need any of the extra features don’t do this yet and instead skip to the next section.)
+(If you need any more extra features, such as AWS support, don’t do this yet and instead see Installing Toil with Extra Features.)

 Some optional features, called extras, are not included in the basic installation of Toil.
 To install Toil with all its bells and whistles, first install any necessary headers and libraries (python-dev, libffi-dev).
 Then run